GAGGIUINO/gaggiuino.github.io/docs/README.md

 <!-- div:panel-end -->
 >

+# Accessories

+Accessories can be added to the base Gaggiuino build for additional features.
+BOM and instructions are linked below.

+* [Hardware Scales](accessories/hw-scales.md) sit below the drip tray and measure weight during shots.
+They're most useful for those who like to experiment with beans, grind, and profiles where predictive scales may have a difficult time
+* [ToFnLED](accessories/tofnled.md) provides an RGB LED and sensor for measuring water tank level

 # 3D Printed Parts
 > [!Tip]
 > If you prefer to purchase printed parts the oficially approved providers in the __Approved Official Suppliers__ sidebar section use recommended materials and print settings.